International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_2_Data_Governance_Model.md

 directive of the decision-making system, data management comprises three groups of activities with regard to the creation, processing, and use of data.
 In the IDS context, data governance comprises also usage rights of data shared and exchanged within the IDS ecosystem.
-The management of metadata specifies data about data and comprises both syntactic, semantic and pragmatic information.
+The management of metadata involves providing descriptive information about the data itself and comprises both syntactic, semantic and pragmatic information.
 This is of particular importance in distributed system environments that do not rely on a central instance for data storage, but instead allow self-organization of different heterogeneous databases.
 Additionally, data lifecycle management is concerned with the creation and capturing of data, including data processing, enrichment, storage, distribution, and use.